 Only accepting queries from:

-In picture books, she likes funny, character-driven projects; beautifully imagined and written stories; and milestone moments with a twist.
-She longs to have an emotional response to the ending of a picture book—be it a guffaw, hurrah!, or a heart-tug.
+In authored-illustrated picture books, Jennifer seeks funny, character-driven stories; beautifully imagined and written stories; and milestone moments with a twist.
+The endings also elicit an emotional response – be it a guffaw, hurrah!, or a heart-tug.

-In illustration, she seeks artistic voices and perspectives that are so strong that they’re immediately recognizable as belonging to the creator.
+In illustration, she seeks unique voices and perspectives that have a voice so strong that it’s immediately recognizable as belonging to the creator.

-Crystal Allen's BETWEEN TWO BROTHERS, about a 13-year-old boy who idolizes his older brother and dreads the day he'll leave for college, but when a catastrophic event changes the dynamics of their strong bond, he hatches a risky plot in an effort to heal their relationship, even if the attempt scars him, to Balzer & Bray/HarperCollins in a very nice deal, in an exclusive submission.
+Crystal Allen's BETWEEN TWO BROTHERS, about a 13-year-old boy who idolizes his older brother and dreads the day he'll leave for college, but when a catastrophic event changes the dynamics of their strong bond, he hatches a risky plot in an effort to heal their relationship, even if the attempt scars him, to Balzer & Bray/HarperCollins in a very nice deal.